What should I do when arrested or stopped by Police?

 Most of the time the only evidence the police and district attorney have are the ones coming out of the suspect’s mouth.

 If you are being interrogated by the police, you have a right to have an attorney present.
-Certain factors must be present in order for police conduct to constitute interrogation.
+Certain factors must be present for police conduct to constitute interrogation.
 If you feel you were unlawfully interrogated or had your rights violated during questioning, please call us to discuss your matter.

 The police may also use any and all statements you make to others during your incarceration such as communications with; other inmates, cellmates, and/or other government employees.

 Police generally need search warrants for certain searches.
-Police sometimes do not need search warrant under certain circumstances.
+Police sometimes do not need a search warrant under certain circumstances.